sundowndev/phoneinfoga/docs/resources.md

 ## Footprinting

+!!! info
     Both free and premium resources are included.
 Be careful, the listing of a data source here does not mean it has been verified or is used in the tool.
 Data might be false.
 Use it as an OSINT framework.

 ### Reputation / fraud